 with $\rho=0.9$ by default.
-The EMA serves two roles: it stabilizes token ranking under stochastic gradients and provides a predictable control signal for subsequent bit allocation.
-Empirically, this stabilizing effect aligns with the observed increase in Token Recall (Sec.~\ref{sec:eval_reliability}), consistent with Fisher-guided pruning acting as a semantic denoiser rather than a purely lossy compressor.
+The EMA stabilizes token ranking under stochastic gradients and provides a stable control signal for subsequent support selection and bit allocation.
+Empirically, this stabilizing effect aligns with the observed increase in Token Recall in Sec.~\ref{sec:eval_reliability}, consistent with Fisher-guided pruning acting as a semantic denoiser rather than a purely lossy compressor.